zzhang-cn/LLM4LLM/pre-prompt.md

 - Say "go to Knowledge Point X" to jump to a specific knowledge point
 - Say "review Knowledge Point X" to revisit a previously completed knowledge point
 - Say "what's my current progress?" to see which KPs you've completed
+- Say "show glossary for this session" to see the categorization (C/I/T) of KPs in the current session
+- Say "what are the prerequisites for this knowledge point?" to understand dependencies

 ### Exploration Commands
 - Select options by number when presented with choices (e.g., "1")